hashicorp/terraform-website/content/source/docs/cloud/workspaces/agent.html.md

 #### Download and Install the Agent

-1. Download the latest [agent release](https://releases.hashicorp.com/tfc-agent), the associated checksum file (.SHA256sums), and the checksum signature (.sig)
+1. Download the latest [agent release](https://releases.hashicorp.com/tfc-agent), the associated checksum file (.SHA256sums), and the checksum signature (.sig).
 1. Verify the integrity of the downloaded archive, as well as the signature of the `SHA256SUMS` file using the instructions available on [HashiCorp's security page](https://www.hashicorp.com/security).
 1. Extract the release archive.
 The `unzip` utility is available on most Linux distributions and may be invoked as `unzip <archive file>`.
 Two individual binaries will be extracted (`tfc-agent` and `tfc-agent-core`).
 These binaries _must_ reside in the same directory for the agent to function properly.